postmanlabs/labs-docs/v6/postman/collection_runs/integration_with_jenkins.md

 * [Troubleshooting](#troubleshooting)
 * [Configure frequency of runs](#configure-frequency-of-runs)

-**Note**: We are using Ubuntu as a target OS as in most cases your CI server would be running on a remote Linux machine.
+**Note:** We are using Ubuntu as a target OS as in most cases your CI server would be running on a remote Linux machine.

-### Installation
+## Installation

 [Install Jenkins](https://jenkins.io/doc/book/installing/#debian-ubuntu).